cncf/k8s-conformance/v1.18/linaro/README.md

 ## Create Kubernetes Cluster

-Log in to the Catalyst Cloud dashboard to create a Kubernetes cluster or use the OpenStack command line interface to create the cluster.
+Log in to the Linaro Developer Cloud dashboard to create a Kubernetes cluster or use the OpenStack command line interface to create the cluster.

 ```shell
 openstack coe cluster create my-cluster --cluster-template kubernetes-prod